-If a project is forecast to, or actually does deviate from its stage tolerances, then there is an exception, and the Project Manager must refer the situation to the Project Board.
+If a project is forecast to, or actually does deviate from its stage tolerances, then there is an exception, and the project manager must refer the situation to the project.
 This management style—delegation until an exception occurs—is therefore known as ‘management by exception’.

-The PRINCE2 concept of management stages limits the duration of the Project Manager’s independence in managing a project.
-At the end of each stage, the Project Board will perform an End Stage Review, in order to ensure that the project remains viable and that it is meeting its targets (i.e., the control mechanism of comparing actual against planned progress), and decides whether to authorize the next stage.
+The PRINCE2 concept of management stages limits the duration of the project manager's independence in managing a project.
+At the end of each stage, the project board will perform an end stage assessment, in order to ensure that the project remains viable and that it is meeting its targets (i.e., the control mechanism of comparing actual against planned progress), and decides whether to authorize the next stage.
 A management stage this becomes a “Go/No Go?” decision point.

 One advantage of an approach based upon managing a project in stages is that it is a less risky approach to taking investment decisions because the investment in resources only happens one stage at a time.
 However, this does not mean that ‘the more management stages the better’.
 On the contrary, an excessive proportion of management stages can result in high project management overheads, time-wasting, and obstruction of project progress.
 It is important to work out the ideal number and length of management stages on the individual PRINCE2 project.